mlync87/humanist-celebrant-business-site-individual-/README.md

-# A new website with less animations and better image banners
+# A new website with less animations and better image banners.

 This is a continuation on my celebrant website.
 There are fewer animations and transitions than previous designs.
 The main tools for this are HTML, CSS, and javascript.
 I have decided to remove previously constructed backend.
 Instead I've used emailJS to handle email enquiries from users. (query security settings)